asthomp/Stoplight-Bot/README.md

 ### Install Dependencies

 The project needs several dependencies in order to run.
-Type `pip3 install -r requirements.txt` to install the requirements listed in `requirements.txt`.
+Type `pip install -r requirements.txt` to install the requirements listed in `requirements.txt`.

 ### Setup Bot Credentials